 It’s vital that freelance animators master this skill since they usually perform all the tasks in the animation production pipeline.
 If you can do tweening well, you won’t have to hire someone else to do it for you, saving money in the process.

-If you’re a freelance animator looking to level up your business but simply don’t know where to start, check out our Animation Accelerator program.
+If you’re a freelance animator looking to level up your business but simply don’t know where to start, check out our FREE TRAINING that will teach you how to make over $10,000 a month as a freelancer or studio owner.

 If you’re still trying to set up your studio, check out our blog on everything you need to start your own animation studio.